Finding the perfect coffee machine for your particular needs can be like finding a needle in a haystack, there are such a huge number of options!

 - 1.9 L water tank

-To me, this is an wonderful set of features for the price.
+To me, this is remarkable set of features for the price.

-OK this PID (temperature control) isn’t adjustable, however the truth that there’s a PID which is factory pre-set suggests that the temperature isn’t flying all over the place, which is a common matter with entry level espresso machines even at a higher cost than this, such as the Rancilio Silvia, which is over a hundred quid more, and callsfor a PID mod (for about another hundred quid or so) to overcome this known matter.
+OK this PID (temperature control) isn’t adjustable, nevertheless the reality that there’s a PID which is factory pre-set suggests that the temperature isn’t flying all over the place, which is a common matter with entry degree espresso coffee machines even at a higher cost than this, such as the Rancilio Silvia, which is over a hundred quid more, and callsfor a PID mod (for about another hundred quid or so) to overcome this known issue.

-This is a great machine to know to steam milk with, but if you can’t be bothered with that, the auto milk steaming feature is very good.
+This is a excellent machine to find out to steam milk with, nevertheless if you can’t be bothered with that, the auto milk steaming feature is really good.

 For more on the Sage Bambino Plus see: